Gayla Peevey

 Gayla Rienette Peevey (born March 8, 1943) is a former singer and child star from Oklahoma City, Oklahoma.
 She is best known for her recording of "I Want a Hippopotamus for Christmas" (Columbia 4-40106, 1953).
 Peevey recorded the novelty song when she was 10 years old.

 In 1960, under the name Jamie Horton, she had a minor hit with her single "My Little Marine" (Joy 45-234, 1959), which reached #84 on Billboard's Hot 100 in early 1960.
 She also recorded "Robot Man", a cover of a Connie Francis UK hit, but it failed to reach the charts.

 Biography

 The Peevey family moved to Ponca City, Oklahoma, in 1948.
 Prior to moving to California, she attended Columbus Elementary School.
 Peevey graduated from San Diego State University with a Bachelor of Education degree.
 She eventually left teaching.
 She is married to Cliff Henderson.
 They have a daughter, Sydney Forest, and three grandchildren.
-Following her retirement from performing, Peevey runs her own jingle advertisement company and sings in church.
+Following her retirement from performing, Peevey runs her own jingle advertisement company and sings in her local church.